-So, you're sitting there reading this and thinking: what exactly is an EQ pedal?
-How can it help me sound like Eddie Van Halen, or Slash, or Jack White?
+You may be wondering: Can an EQ pedal help me sound like Eddie Van Halen, Slash, or Jack White?
 Surely isn’t it all about just plugging in and playing?

 Well, hold your horses, riff-master general, EQ pedals are very important for getting that perfect shredding sound.